 “We’re on the right track with that and everything is coming together.
 We’re still finishing up a script.
 I’m very excited.”

-Affleck praised the work of previous filmmakers and actors who have placed their unique stamp on the Caped Crusader while adressing the need to create his own vision for the character.
+Affleck praised the work of previous filmmakers and actors who have placed their unique stamp on Batman while adressing the need to create his own vision for the character.

 “I respect all of those [Batman] movies.
 Christopher Nolan did an incredible job, Christian Bale did an incredible job, Tim Burton did an incredible job.
 At a certain point you have to look forward and try to believe in your own vision for it and not be looking over your shoulder the whole time.
 I go into that movie with a tremendous amount of respect for the people who came before me.”